Dafrok/deep-empty-object/readme.md

 # deep-empty-object.js
 ## Intro
 Check an object, if all or some of its leaf nodes are empty.
-It detects empty string, empty array, empty object, null, undefined in the target object。
+It detects empty string, empty array, empty object, null, undefined in the target object.

 ## Install
 ```